-&lt;sup>2Royal Meteorological Institute of Belgium, Brussels, Belgium to internal climate variability (Ding et al., 2017), has been proposed as a key driver of the "Arctic Amplification" (AA) through changes in albedo (Manabe and Stouffer, 1994; Screen and Simmonds, 2010) and other temperature-related feedbacks (Pithan and Mauritsen, 2014).
+&lt;sup>2Royal Meteorological Institute of Belgium, Brussels, Belgium much faster than previously predicted in several marginal seas (Mallett et al., 2021).
+The loss of sea ice, which is largely attributed to the accumulation of greenhouse gases in the atmosphere following anthropogenic emissions (Notz and Stroeve, 2016; Screen et al., 2018) but also to internal climate variability (Ding et al., 2017), has been proposed as a key driver of the "Arctic Amplification" (AA) through changes in albedo (Manabe and Stouffer, 1994; Screen and Simmonds, 2010) and other temperature-related feedbacks (Pithan and Mauritsen, 2014).